radmir20/sieve_of_Eratosthenes/README.md

 # sieve_of_Eratosthenes
-Algorithm which find primes number
+Algorithm which find primes number in range 1, 100